 A pupil against whom an allegation of abuse has been made may be suspended from the School during the investigation.
 The School will take advice from the Berkshire West Safeguarding Children Partnership on the investigation of such allegations and will take all appropriate action to ensure the safety and welfare of all pupils involved including the alleged victim and perpetrator(s).
 If it is necessary for a pupil to be interviewed by the Police in relation to allegations of abuse, the School will ensure that, subject to the advice of the Berkshire West Safeguarding Children Partnership, parents are informed as soon as possible and that the pupils involved are supported during the interview by an appropriate adult and until the investigation is completed.
 Confidentiality will be an important consideration for the School and advice will be sought as necessary from the Berkshire West Safeguarding Children Partnership and/ or the Police as appropriate.
-The School will have regard to the procedures set out in KCSIE, including Part 5, which details how to respond to reports of child on child sexual violence and sexual harassment, and the SVSH at all times.
+The School will have regard to the procedures set out in KCSIE at all times.

 The victim may ask the School not to tell anyone about the sexual violence or sexual harassment.
-Advice should be sought from the DSL who should consider that
+Advice should be sought from the DSL (or DDSL) who should consider that